magicstone1412/docker-gbrain/README.md

 The entrypoint performs these steps every time the container starts:

 1. Waits until `gbrain-postgres:5432` accepts connections.
-2. Writes any provided API keys to gbrain's config via `gbrain config set`.
+2. Reports which API keys are present in the environment.
 3. Detects the embedding provider from environment variables (ZeroEntropy → Voyage → OpenAI → `--no-embedding`).
+4. Checks whether the `pages` table already exists to distinguish first-time init from migration-only startup.
-4. Runs `gbrain init --supabase --url "$DATABASE_URL" [--embedding-model <provider:model> | --no-embedding]`.
+5. Runs `gbrain init --supabase --url "$DATABASE_URL"` with either the selected embedding model or `--no-embedding`.
+6. Patches `~/.gbrain/config.json` after init so `embedding_model` and `embedding_dimensions` match the selected provider.
-5. Ensures `/data/brain` is a Git repository.
+7. Ensures `/data/brain` is a Git repository with local commit identity configured.
-6. Updates the default source in Postgres to use `/data/brain`.
+8. Updates the default source in Postgres to use `/data/brain`.
-7. Starts `gbrain sync --watch --interval 60 --repo /data/brain`.
+9. Starts an auto-commit watcher that commits file changes in `/data/brain` every 30 seconds.
+10. Starts a background loop that runs `gbrain sync --repo /data/brain`, then `gbrain embed --stale`, `gbrain extract links --source db`, and `gbrain extract timeline --source db` on each successful cycle.
-8. Starts the HTTP MCP server.
+11. Starts the HTTP MCP server.

 Some initialization commands are allowed to fail without stopping the container, which makes repeated starts tolerant after the first successful setup.